CARF & DAC8 Explained: What They Mean for Crypto-Asset Reporting

 For Crypto Users / Investors

-• If you use an exchange or wallet that falls under CARF or DAC8, you might need to provide your tax ID and where you live (for tax).
+If you use an exchange or wallet that falls under CARF or DAC8, you might need to provide your tax ID and where you live.
+More of your crypto transactions get reported, so there’s less privacy when it comes to tax.
+On the bright side, this could lead to fairer tax treatment.

 What Should People Do to Prepare